 When enrolling in Medicare, patients have two options for medical, hospital, and prescription drug coverage:

-They can choose to receive medical and hospital coverage through "Original Medicare" (Parts A and B) and enroll in a stand-alone Medicare Part D plan (PDP).
-They also have an option to sign up for Medigap plan to help cover certain expenses such as deductibles and coinsurance.
+Medicare beneficiaries can choose to receive medical and hospital coverage through "Original Medicare" (Parts A and B) and enroll in a stand-alone Medicare Part D plan (PDP).
+If patients decide to enroll in a stand-alone PDP with Original Medicare, they also have the option to sign up for a supplemental plan, aka "Medigap", to help cover certain expenses such as deductibles and coinsurance.

-They can sign up for a Medicare Advantage plan, also known as "Part C," which is a combination of medical, hospital, and drug (A, B, and D) all in one plan.
+The other option is to enroll in a Medicare Advantage plan, also known as "Part C," which is a combination of medical, hospital, and drug coverage all in one plan.
 Advantage plans are run by private companies that contract with Medicare.
-The patient would still have Parts A and B through Medicare, but they would receive all of their medical, hospital, and drug coverage through this private company.
-These plans are also known as MA-PDPs.
+The patient would still have Parts A and B covered through Medicare (so they still pay their regular Medicare Part B premium), but they receive all of their medical, hospital, and drug benefits directly through this private company.

 Pros of Original Medicare with a stand alone Part D plan (PDP):